 Anza Borrego's primitive campgrounds are designated first-come, first-served camping areas that offer few if any amenities.
 Camping is free.
 In some cases, distinct sites are demarcated by stones and fire rings, while other campgrounds allow you to camp whereever you'd like to pitch a tent or park your RV.
 Fires are prohibited outside of official fire rings, to avoid scarring the slow-to-heal desert soil.
 Bringing a fire pit with you is another good option.

-Arryo Salado Primitive Campground is conveniently located (GPS: 33.283053, -116.152286) just off Borrego Salton Seaway (Highway S-22), near the entrance to the Calcite Mine Trail and Truck Haven Trail (which can be accessed with a 4-wheel-drive from the dirt road that runs through the campground).
+Arryo Salado Primitive Campground is conveniently located (GPS: 33.283053, -116.152286) just off Borrego Salton Seaway (Highway S22), near the entrance to the Calcite Mine Trail and Truckhaven Trail (which can be accessed with a 4-wheel-drive from the dirt road that runs through the campground).
 Ocotillo Wells Off Highway Vehicle Area, a popular offroading destination, is a few miles east of the campground.

 Amenities are limited to a couple of vault toilets, and there are no formal campsites or fire rings, so you'll need to bring a fire pit if you want a campfire.
 This is a great place to camp if you don't have a reservation at one of the developed campgrounds, but like the idea of having a toilet available.

 Blair Valley Primitive Campground is a great base for exploring Blair Valley and Little Blair Valley, two quiet, undeveloped valleys nestled in the mountainous western portion of Anza Borrego south of Borrego Springs.
-The campground is situated at an elevation of about 2,500 feet (GPS: 33.033037, -116.399311), off Highway S-2, down Little Blair Valley Road (take the southernmost of the roads two entrances entrances from S-2).
+The campground is situated at an elevation of about 2,500 feet (GPS: 33.033037, -116.399311), off Highway S-2, down Little Blair Valley Road (take the southernmost of the roads two entrances entrances from the S2).

-Just across S-22 from the campground is a popular climbing area called Windy Boulders for the regular winds that blow through Culp Valley.
+Just across the S22 from the campground is a popular climbing area called Windy Boulders for the regular winds that blow through Culp Valley.
 Culp Valley Trail, an easy half-mile hike that begins at the campground brings you to an overlook of Borrego Valley.
 This can be combined with other trails in the area to form a loop that brings you to Culp Valley Overlook and Peña Springs.

 Fish Creek Primitive Campground is located in the eastern portion of Anza Borrego Desert State Park, south of Ocotillo Wells (GPS: 33.023780, -116.110039).
-It's a great based from which to explore nearby Split Mountain Gorge, the Anza Borrego Wind Caves and the Fish Creek-Vallecito Badlands.
+It's a great base from which to explore nearby Split Mountain Gorge, the Anza Borrego Wind Caves and the Fish Creek-Vallecito Badlands.
 The campground offers vault toilets, fire rings and six loosely defined campsites.
 You can also camp outside of the defined sites, but you'll need your own fire pit if you want a campfire.

 To get there, get off Route 78 in Ocotillo Wells onto Split Mountain Road and travel about 8 miles south to where the road splits off on the right to Fish Creek Wash.
 Fish Creek Campground is on the left after 1.4 miles.
 The campground sits on a rise above Fish Creek Wash near the entrance of Split Mountain Gorge.

 Mountain Palm Springs Primitive Campground is located at the foot of the Tierra Blanca Mountains in the southern portion of Anza Borrego, about a mile north on the S2 from the turn off for Bow Willow Campground (GPS: 32.862777, -116.215086).
-The Mountain Palm Springs Trail, which starts at the campground, offers a 2.5 mile loop that brings you to several nearby desert palm groves, each offering an oasis for hikers.
-You can also hike to Bow Willow Campground from here, or follow trails that go further into the mountains.

 The campground offers vault toilets and dispursed camping, but no fire rings, so you'll need to bring a fire pit if you want a fire.
 Pay particular attention to avoid the many Cholla Cactus that grow in abundance around the campground, especially if you have dogs or kids with you.
 The thorns are brutal.